 Both Notion and Trello are free to start.
 Trello lets you create unlimited personal boards, with unlimited cards and lists.
 You’re limited to 10mb per file attachment, which is not unreasonable.
 You can add simple automations and one power-up, which is essentially an add-on or integration with other providers.

-I’ve covered Notion’s free trial before so I won’t rehash it in detail here, but you’re limited to 1,000 blocks of anything you want to create.
+I’ve covered Notion’s free trial before so I won’t rehash it in detail here, but you’re now able to store an unlimited number of blocks and pages.

 Creating A Trello Board In Notion